gocardless/anony/README.md

 the `skip_if` DSL for expressing this preference, which runs the given block before attempting any strategy.

-* If the block returns _truthy_, anonymisation is skipped and `Anony::SkippedException` is thrown.
+* If the block returns _truthy_, anonymisation is skipped.
 * If the block returns _falsey_, anonymisation continues.

 ```ruby